brian-j-smith/Mamba.jl/doc/mcmc/model.rst

 		The resulting gradient vector.
 Method ``gradlogpdf!()`` additionally updates model ``m`` with supplied values ``x``.

+	**Note**

+		Numerical approximation of derivatives by central and forward differencing is performed with the `Calculus` package :cite:`white:2014:CP`.

 .. function:: graph(m::Model)

 	Construct a graph representation of model nodes and their relationships.